brianhuck/Blending-Problem/README.md

 My goal with this problem is to solve a somewhat complex problem.
 The problem requires multiple variables with subscripts as well as the use of tables to organize the assumptions.

-This practice
-Ops Research: Applications and Algorithms 3rd ed, Wayne L. Winston, page 85
+This practice problem is preneted in the book, 'Ops Research: Applications and Algorithms 3rd ed,' by Wayne L. Winston on page 85

 PROBLEM